johnwargo/johnwargo-static-11ty/src/posts/2011/mobilizing-domino-data-using-rest-part-1.md

 Where the `cmd=` and `searchStr=` portions of the URL are places where the calling program can pass in parameters to control what the service returns.

-To obtain a list of contacts whose last name begins with ‘war’, the mobile application will call the following URL:
+To obtain a list of contacts whose last name begins with 'war', the mobile application will call the following URL:

 ```text
 https://server\_name/bbnames.nsf/domdirlookuprest?openagent&cmd=list&searchstr=war